 The shared-drive decision matters.
 Before enabling sync, list the places ChatGPT should not use: finance, HR, legal drafts, client folders with separate access rules, archived proposals and personal working folders.
 If the answer is "everything except a few things," check whether the exclusion list is stable enough to maintain.
 If the answer is "only these folders," an include-first setup is easier to reason about.

 Slack needs a different pilot.
-OpenAI's ChatGPT Slack app help page says the app can search and summarize Slack messages, threads and channels the user can access, and that ChatGPT can reference Slack content automatically when relevant.
-That can save time, but it also means casual chat may become source material.
+OpenAI's ChatGPT Slack app help page says the app can search Slack messages, threads and channels the user can access, and that ChatGPT can reference Slack content automatically when relevant.
+Where available and enabled, it can also take Slack actions on a user's behalf.
+That can save time, but it also means casual chat may become source material or a place where actions happen.
 Pick channels where this is appropriate: project updates, incidents, sales handoffs or support triage.
 Avoid testing first in messy social channels, sensitive management channels or direct-message-heavy workflows.

 Use a five-part acceptance test before enabling an app for everyone: